tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 The USB differential clock generation is already integrated in the SoM.
 Here is the description of how it works internally.

-The extra free output clock may be looped back to the external input clock pin, so that the PLL provides a clock with an arbitrary frequency directly to the FPGA.

-It is also possible to use the free output clock pin elsewhere on the project.
+The onboard 60MHz clock may be looped back to the external input clock pin, so that the PLL provides a clock directly to the FPGA.
+If this frequency is unsuitable for the application, users can also utilize the Si5351 oscillator on the devkit to generate arbitrary frequencies.

-It is also possible to provide an external input clock source to the FPGA.

 ## RTL integration

 The clocks are already integrated in the RTL.
-Here is the description of how it works internally.

-The FPGA can use the external input clock, routed to its pin `H8`, which is a primary clock pin (PCLK), usable for DDR I/O.
+The FPGA can use the external input clock, routed to its pin `H8`, which is a primary clock pin (PCLK).

-The FPGA is able to use the clock signals as a basis for implementing a timer core.

 ## Zephyr integration